Anthony-E-Cruz/Distribution-Divergence/README.md

 ## Functionality and MVPs
  Users will see a modal with a welcome message and instructions
  Graph will be presented with years on the X axis and statistics on the Y axis
- Data will be retreived using API calls to iexcloud
+ Data will be retreived from Yahoo!
+Finance and The Federal Reserve Line graph for Dow Jones Industrial Average
- Users will be able to add data types by clicking on the checkbox and see its influence on market prices on the line graph
+ Multiple line graph for wealth distribution over time Pie chart for current weath distribution

 ## Timeline